MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-job-cleanup.md

 ---

-# Clean up the batch job records
+# Clean up the batch job table

 [!include [banner](../includes/banner.md)]

-Over time, many abandoned or unused batch jobs accumulate in the system due to the creation of new batch jobs on certain user actions, one-time executed jobs, and recreation of batch jobs.
-Accumulated batch jobs can eventually lead to the growth of batch job and related tables, which can negatively impact the performance of other jobs.
+Over time, new batch jobs are created for specific user actions, one-time jobs are run, and batch jobs are re-created.
+As a result, many abandoned or unused batch jobs accumulate in the system.
+Accumulated batch jobs can eventually lead to the growth of the batch job table and related tables.
+This growth can negatively affect the performance of other jobs.

-The System administration module in platform update 10.0.39 (PU 63) now includes a **Batch job clean-up** page that simplifies the process of cleaning up the batch job table.

-To navigate to this page, go to **System administration** > **Periodic tasks** > **Batch job clean-up**.
+In version 10.0.39 (Platform update 63), the **System administration** module includes a **Batch job clean-up** page that simplifies the process of cleaning up the batch job table.
+To open this page, go to **System administration** \> **Periodic tasks** \> **Batch job clean-up**.

 > [!NOTE]
-> We recommend that you regularly clean up the batch job table, and that you do this cleanup outside of business hours.
+> We recommend that you regularly clean up the batch job table, and that you do this cleanup outside business hours.

-## Batch job clean-up
+## Run batch job cleanup

-To quickly clean up the batch job table records, follow these steps.
+To quickly clean up the records in the batch job table, follow these steps.

-1. On the **Periodic tasks** page in the **System administration** module, select **Batch job clean-up**.
+1. Go to **System administration** \> **Periodic tasks** \> **Batch job clean-up**.
 1. In the **Retain jobs (days)** field, specify the number of days to keep the records of batch jobs.
-1. In the **Records to delete in a transaction** field, specify the number of records (1 - 200 records) to delete in a transaction.
+1. In the **Records to delete in a transaction** field, enter a value from **1** through **200** to specify the number of records to delete in a single transaction.
 1. In the **Caption** field, specify the caption of the batch job to delete.
-1. In the **Class** field, specify the class name of a batch task for the respective batch job to delete.
+1. In the **Class** field, specify the class name of a batch task for the batch job to delete.
-1. Enable the **Delete by end date time** field to specify if the batch jobs to be deleted are based on the end date time of last execution.
-By default it considers the created date time.
+1. Enable the **Delete by end date time** field if the cleanup should consider the end date/time of the last execution to determine which batch jobs to delete.
+By default, the cleanup considers the creation date/time.
-1. In the **Created by** field, specify the userId of the person who created the job.
+1. In the **Created by** field, specify the user ID of the person who created the job.
 1. In the **Withhold**, **Error**, **Finished**, and **Canceled** terminal status fields, select at least one option to delete the batch jobs.
 1. Select **OK**.